 While the risk of severe COVID-19 in children is lower compared to adults, that risk is not zero.
 Highly contagious variants have shown that children can and do get sick from COVID-19.
 In addition to protecting their health, vaccinating children is key to protecting others.

 - Children with even mild symptoms may be at risk for rare long-term side effects.
-As of early January 2022, more than 6,000 children have been diagnosed with multisystem inflammatory syndrome in children (MIS-C) after COVID‑19.
+As of June 2022, more than 8,500 children have been diagnosed with multisystem inflammatory syndrome in children (MIS-C) after COVID-19.

 Is the COVID-19 vaccine for children the same vaccine as for teens and adults?

-The Pfizer COVID‑19 vaccine for younger children is the same vaccine as for teens and adults, but it is given in a smaller dose.
-This smaller dose is due to the development of a child’s immune system, not based on a child’s size or weight.
+The COVID-19 vaccines for children are the same vaccines as for teens and adults, but they are given in a smaller dose.
+This smaller dose is due to the development of a child's immune system, not based on a child's size or weight.